Coconino High School: Performing arts

-CHS has many performing arts programs: Marching Band (during the football season)/ Symphonic Band (after football season), two-tiered Choir, Orchestra, and the Drama Club.
+CHS has several performing arts programs: Marching Band (during the football season)/ Symphonic Band (after football season), two-tiered Choir, Orchestra, and the Drama Club.

 Band

 The Coconino High School Band (both marching and concert) are award-winning; consistently receiving ratings: Superior to Superior with Distinction at marching band and symphonic band competitions over Arizona, Nevada, and California.
 In addition, many band members audition for the Northwest Region AMEA Honor Band, of which a majority are accepted.
 Of those, several students audition for the Arizona Music Educators Association All-State Honor Band.

 Coconino Institute of Technology

 The Coconino Institute of Technology (CIT) is a three-year-long accelerated science and technology program (sometimes accredited as a magnet school) within Coconino High School.

 Students who enter the CIT program commit to attaining the following goals by graduation: achieving an ACT score of at least 29 or an SAT score of at least 1300 (Critical reading and mathematics sections), engaging in four years of career exploration through partnerships with current industry professionals and institutions of higher learning, completing at least five college or university applications, completing at least one scholarship application, and gaining acceptance into a college or university.
 The CIT curriculum allows students to complete all three major sciences required for Arizona public university admission at a pre-AP (honors) level within two years (Physics, Biology, and Chemistry).
 CIT students also complete an in-depth semester long project their senior fall semester on a topic of their choice.

 Though CIT is a three-year program, students may choose to not continue.
 When a student does make this decision, they may not re-enter into the program.